kunalkeshan/SRMIST-B.Tech-ECE-Notes-2022-24/README.md

 ## Contribute

 Anybody is free to contribute to this repo.
-If you think that some material is relavent and can imporove the quality of this repo, follow the contributing guidelines mentioned at [CONTRIBUTING.md](./CONTRIBUTING.md).
+If you think that some material is relevant and can improve the quality of this repo, follow the contributing guidelines mentioned at [CONTRIBUTING.md](./CONTRIBUTING.md).

 ### Project Contriubters: